-Level Three: A more sophisticated organism controls its growth, accepts casualties from its host’s defenses and attenuates its harmful effects.
-Host and pathogen survive to reproduce, though neither may flourish as well as before.
+Level Three: A more sophisticated organism controls its growth, attenuates its harmful effects and accepts the losses it incurs from the host’s defenses.
+Host and pathogen survive to reproduce even though neither may flourish as well as before.

-Syphilis took this course during the Renaissance; so did the flu at the end of World War I (sic) and perhaps soon once again.
+Syphilis took this course during the Renaissance; so did the flu at the end of World War I (sic) and perhaps soon again.
 Both mutated from subtle plunderers of children, the weak and the elderly, into runaway killers of vigorous adults and then back again.
-They and other diseases may have undergone equivalent transitions long ago; that does not alter the facts today.
+They and other diseases may have undergone equivalent transitions long ago, but that does not alter the facts today.

 Level Four: As an infectious agent evolves, it develops a symbiotic relationship with its host.
-Remaining disease symptoms benefit the host as well as the invader.
-Positive and negative effects come into balance.
+Those disease symptoms that remain benefit the host as much as the invader.
+Positive and negative effects come into equilibrium.

 Sickle cell anemia strengthens its host’s immunity to malaria, perhaps the deadliest human disease.
 Actually, malarial fevers have burnt out some cases of syphilis and may perhaps thwart other diseases.

-Level Five: A hyper-sophisticated organism’s cumulative usefulness to the host overcomes any harm it could inflict.
-Under its gentle influence, new internal organs appear like new scoops on an ice cream cone.
+Level Five: A very sophisticated organism’s increasing usefulness to the host overcomes any harm it could inflict.
+Under its gentle influence, new internal organs appear like additional scoops on an ice cream cone.
 They house new functions —perhaps as benign tumors.
-The infection makes a new home for itself within the host’s strengthened body.
+The infection makes a new home for itself within its host’s strengthened body.
 In return for this survival benefit, the host’s genes mutate and reprogram themselves.
-Infection and host merge genetically into a more complex and adaptive spawn.
+The infection and host merge genetically into a more complex and adaptive spawn.

 It’s inter-Kingdom sex!
-The outcome of this sexual intercourse (it can’t be called anything else, even though such a concept is taboo according to current science dogma) is a new entity stronger than the sum of its original parts.
+The outcome of this sexual intercourse (it can’t be called anything else, even though this concept is taboo according to current science dogma) is a new entity stronger than the sum of its original parts.

 Take that, you devil-take-the-hindmost Darwinians.
-Deny it as much as will make you happy!
+Deny it as much as you please!

 Instead, our weapon managers have ignored runaway population growth, resource depletion and environmental impacts.
 They have replaced this promising commencement to Level Three, with technical, societal and moral preparations for omnicide (“Kill everything!”): the only future their weapon hypnosis allows.

-Level Two human overpopulation is a complex Earth disaster that promises to collapse our civilization and annihilate us, just as a colony of primitive pathogens would destroy itself by irritating its host beyond its tolerance.
+Level Two human overpopulation is a complex Earth disaster that promises to collapse civilization and annihilate us, just as a colony of primitive pathogens destroys itself by irritating its host beyond its tolerance.

-In any case, the usual outcome of having evolved to Level Five is, after a long period of adaptive stasis by the symbiotic newcomers, trial by some new genocidal crisis and return to Level One.
+In any case, the standard outcome of evolution onto Level Five may be as follows.
+After a long and comfortable interlude of adaptive stasis shared by symbiotic newcomers, some new genocidal crisis puts them on trial and condemns them back to annihilation or Level One.

 Info elites have evolved through the aforementioned disease Levels with their proletarian hosts.
-While seemingly mighty, the rich are at best in transition from Level Three to Four in their relationship with the poor: any public benefit they achieve only partially offsetting their innate clumsiness.
-The slightest breach of the peace threatens to drag them and us – our heads banging on the stairs – to lower Levels and annihilation.
+While seemingly mighty, the rich have at best shifted from Level Three to Four in relation to the poor: any public benefit they’ve achieved only partially compensating their innate clumsiness.
+The slightest breach of the peace threatens to drag them and us – our heads banging the stair steps – to lower Levels and annihilation.

-If we rally around Level Four and create an Information Commonwealth headed for Level Five, we may yet thrive.
-Future transitions between higher Levels may appear nearly instantaneous compared to the thousands of years we've wasted vacillating between Levels One and Three.
+If we rally around Level Four and create an Information Commonwealth destined for Level Five, we may yet thrive.
+Future transitions between higher Levels may appear nearly instantaneous compared to the thousands of years we've wasted wavering between Levels One and Three.

-In the same way, the Community of Dissidence has maintained its Levels Three and Four with respect to Conspiracies of Greed.
+In the same way, the Community of Dissidence has maintained its Levels Three and Four with respect to Conspirators of Greed.

-Level One persisted until the Time of Prophets when lone martyrs for peace (Buddha, Zarathustra, Mani, Jesus, Mohammed and countless more who died nameless) decorated imperial crossroads with broken or burned bodies: both their own and those of their adherents.
-At this Level, local info elites revalidated its weapon mentality by misrepresenting their teachings and last words, then passing these distortions down to posterity as sacred truths.
+Level One persisted until the Time of Prophets when lone martyrs for peace (Buddha, Zarathustra, Mani, Jesus, Mohammed and countless more who died nameless) festooned imperial crossroads with broken or burned bodies, both their own and those of their adherents.
+At this Level, local info elites revalidated weapon mentality by misrepresenting their teachings and last words, then passing these falsehoods down to posterity as sacred truths.

 Included here: the Agricultural, Urban, Jewish, Christian, Islamic, Capitalist, Industrial, American, French, Fascist, Communist and Anti-Colonialist Revolutions, among others.
 In short, all the circular, short-circuit, positive feedback revolutions of derisory outcome that our history has bothered to document.

 Modern civilization spasms between Levels Three and Four.
-Weapon managers and dissidents flail at each other without rhyme or reason while body counts, environmental destruction, overpopulation and unsustainable industries spill over them and us.
+Weapon managers and dissidents flail at each other without rhyme or reason, while body counts, environmental destruction, overpopulation and unsustainable industries spill over.

 Learners may cross to Level Five once we fully grasp the weapon/peace dialectic, marginalize weapon mentality and restore global peace to its rightful sovereignty.
 That transition should lessen most of those spills of their own accord.